lowerated/L-M-6-Lowerated/readme.md

 - Anything that can be rated.
 - Examples include films, cars, books, music, furniture, even your partner.
-- In case of Lowerated, we're dealing with "Movies".
+- In the case of Lowerated, we're dealing with "Movies".

 ### How Does It Work?